Unconfirmed Drone-Airplane Collision Reported

 Key Takeaways:

-• A Piper Apache was struck by an "unknown object," likely a drone, near Romeoville, Illinois, causing damage to the aircraft but no injuries.
+• A Piper Apache was reportedly struck by an "unknown object," suspected to be a small drone, near Romeoville, Illinois, sustaining damage to its tail but landing safely with no injuries.

 See a mistake?
 Contact us.